-- 1. To agency contractors, or consultants who have been engaged by the Agency to assist in accomplishment of a CMS function relating to the purposes for this SOR and who need to have access to the records in order to assist CMS. - 2.
-To assist other Federal agencies with activities related to this system and who need to have access to the records in order to perform the activity. - 3.
-To Member of Congress or to a congressional staff member in response to an inquiry of the congressional office made at the written request of the constituent about whom the record is maintained. - 4.
+- 1. To Agency contractors, or consultants who have been engaged by the Agency to assist in accomplishment of a CMS function relating to the purposes for this system of records and who need to have access to the records in order to assist CMS. - 2.
+To another Federal or state agency, agency of a state government, an agency established by state law, or its fiscal agent to: - a.
+Contribute to the accuracy of CMS's proper management of Medicare/ Medicaid benefits; and/or

+- b.
+Enable such agency to administer a Federal health benefits program, or as necessary to enable such agency to fulfill a requirement of a Federal statute or regulation that implements a health benefits program funded in whole or in part with Federal funds; and/or - c.
+Assist Federal/state Medicaid programs within the state. - 3.
+To an individual or organization for a research, evaluation, or epidemiological project related to the prevention of disease or disability, the restoration or maintenance of health, or payment related projects. - 4.
+To a Member of Congress or to a congressional staff member in response to an inquiry of the congressional office made at the written request of the constituent about whom the record is maintained. - 5.
 To the Department of Justice (DOJ), court or adjudicatory body when: - a.
-The agency or any component thereof, or - b.
-Any employee of the agency in his or her official capacity, or - c.
-Any employee of the agency in his or her individual capacity where the DOJ has agreed to represent the employee, or - d.
-The United States Government is a party to litigation or has an interest in such litigation, and by careful review, CMS determines that the records are both relevant and necessary to the litigation.
+The Agency or any component thereof, or - b.
+Any employee of the Agency in his or her official capacity, or - c.
+Any employee of the Agency in his or her individual capacity where the DOJ has agreed to represent the employee, or - d.
+The United States Government, is a party to litigation or has an interest in such litigation, and by careful review, CMS determines that the records are both relevant and necessary to the litigation. - 6.
+To CMS contractor (including, but not limited to fiscal intermediaries and carriers) that assists in the administration of a CMS-administered health benefits program, or to a grantee of a CMS-administered grant program, when disclosure is deemed reasonably necessary by CMS to prevent, deter, discover, detect, investigate, examine, prosecute, sue with respect to, defend against, correct, remedy, or otherwise combat fraud or abuse in such program. - 7.
+To another Federal agency or to an instrumentality of any governmental jurisdiction within or under the control of the United States (including any state or local governmental agency), that administers, or that has the authority to investigate potential fraud or abuse in a health benefits program funded in whole or in part by Federal funds, when disclosure is deemed reasonably necessary by CMS to prevent, deter, discover, detect, investigate, examine, prosecute, sue with respect to, defend against, correct, remedy, or otherwise combat fraud or abuse in such programs.